triippz-tech/JYTB/README.md

 <br>

 ## Current State
-The current state of this project is "In Development".
-The core features of the bot are functional, but there are bugs and issues which still need to be ironed out.
-The project should have it's first initial release sometime in July.
+This is Fork version by h4ckm3-id for linux and firefox driver only.

-## Running the App
+## Features
-TDB - Will update upon first release
+- Paid Proxy using APIKEY from pubproxy.com.
+- Free Proxy using lib from https://github.com/scidam/proxy-list.

 ## Contributing
 Please take a look at our [contributing](https://github.com/triippz-tech/JYTB/blob/master/docs/CONTRIBUTING.md) guidelines if you're interested in helping!
 #### Pending Features
-- Free Proxy Options
-- Paid Proxy Options
 - Headless or Head Mode
 - Platform Independence
 - Auto-installation of proper drivers